DanHodgson12/gym-stop/README.md

 The 'Profile' page displays the following:
 - User's saved info (if user clicks "Save Info" checkbox at checkout)
   - This contains a checkbox for the user to subscribe or unsubscribe to emails
+    - For more information on this functionality, head to the ['Subscribe'](#subscribe) section
   - Also has an 'Update Information' button so the user can change their saved info

 - User's Order History